1915: A band formed in 1915 and though active in 1916 was suspended temporarily in 1917 due to members leaving for war service.

 2004: David Montgomery was hired as director of the Bronco Marching Band.

 2008: The Mu Delta Chapter of Kappa Kappa Psi was installed at WMU.
 (Feb.
 29) The band purchased new uniforms.
 The design of the uniform was left unchanged.
-The band performed at the Texas Bowl at Reliant Stadium in Houston.
+The BMB performed at Ford Field in Detroit, MI for the Western Michigan University vs. University of Illinois game.
+The BMB also performed at the Texas Bowl at Reliant Stadium in Houston.

-2011: The band performed at the Little Caesar’s Pizza Bowl in Detroit on Dec.
-27
+2011: The band returned to The University of Michigan.
+The band also performed at the Little Caesar’s Pizza Bowl in Detroit, MI on Dec.
+27.